History Tour in Halifax

 Every street in Halifax carries echoes of the events that shaped it.
-Stand in front of Citadel Hill National Historic Site and Halifax Seaport Farmers Market and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
+Stand in front of Citadel Hill National Historic Site and Maritime Museum of the Atlantic and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
 Quieter sites like Point Pleasant Park hold stories that the crowds at the major monuments never hear.

-Use this page as a starting point for a Halifax walking tour, a free self-guided route, or the Roamee app for Halifax.
+Use this page as a starting point for a Halifax walking tour, a free route, or the Roamee app for Halifax.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Halifax draws visitors for maritime history and seafood, and history is the foundation beneath all of it.
-Sites like Citadel Hill National Historic Site and Halifax Seaport Farmers Market anchor the narrative, while overlooked places like Point Pleasant Park fill in the chapters that most visitors skip.
+Sites like Citadel Hill National Historic Site and Maritime Museum of the Atlantic anchor the narrative, while overlooked places like Point Pleasant Park fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.

 Halifax's downtown is on a peninsula and very walkable, but the city is hilly — Citadel Hill in particular requires a good climb.
 The harbor winds can be chilly even in summer, so bring a jacket.